IHE/RAD.IMR/input/pagecontent/volume-1.md

 The HL7 Text Report Option involves rendering and presenting multimedia reports in text format.
 Such text would be suitable for inclusion in HL7 messages for consumption by non-IMR actors.

-A Report Creator that supports this option shall be able to create a text-only rendering of the report, including the textual representation of all measurements, and may include textual representation of image references.
+A Report Creator that supports this option shall be able to create a text-only rendering of the report, including the textual representation of all measurements, and may include unambiguous textual representation of image references.

 > Note: How the Report Creator lays out the report into text-only format is out of scope of IMR, provided that that text-only report preserves the readability of the report.

-For example, a textual representation of image references may look like (2,16) which means series 2 instance 16.
+> Note: A textual representation of image references may look like (2,16) which means series 2 instance 16.
+Specific format for textual representation of image references is out of scope of IMR.
+As a result, interpretation of such information, if necessary, requires pre-arranged agreement between the Report Creator and non-IMR actors.
+The Report Creator may support different formats based on configuration.

 A Report Creator shall be able to encode the text-only report in an HL7 ORU message and transmit the report to non-IMR Report Readers using MLLP.
 A Report Creator may use Send Imaging Result [RAD-128] in the IHE [Results Distribution](https://www.ihe.net/uploadedFiles/Documents/Radiology/IHE_RAD_Suppl_RD.pdf) Profile.